OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-16.md

 so that you may bear your disgrace and be ashamed of all you have done in giving them comfort.

 ## Ezekiel 16:55
-And your sisters, Sodom with her daughters and Samaria with her daughters, will return to what they were before; and you and your daughters will return to what you were before.
+And your sisters, Sodom with her daughters and Samaria with her daughters, will return to their former state; and you and your daughters will return to your former state.

 ## Ezekiel 16:56
-You would not even mention your sister Sodom in the day of your pride,
+You would not even mention your sister Sodom in the time of your pride,

 ## Ezekiel 16:57
 before your wickedness was uncovered.
 So now you are scorned by the daughters of Edom and all her neighbours and the daughters of the Philistines—all those around you who despise you.